Updated July 7, 2017

 Rarely do you see firefighters portrayed as doing busy work, or doing productive work, such as actual pre-fire planning – and that does not mean going shopping; it means actually walking through existing occupancies or buildings under construction to learn how they are constructed and analyze how they would mitigate an emergency.

-Rarely do you see them performing company fire prevention inspections, creating and updating pre-fire plans, engaging in fire/rescue training, doing physical fitness training, or just maintaining their fire station, apparatus, tools and equipment.
+Rarely do you see television firefighters performing company fire prevention inspections; creating and updating pre-fire plans; engaging in fire/rescue training; doing physical fitness training; or just maintaining their fire station, apparatus, tools and equipment.

 So, if you watch a television show, news story or even a movie depicting firefighters, how do you usually see us portrayed?
 In my experience, it is one of two ways: we are either on the job at a working incident or we are back at the station either preparing a meal or killing time waiting to get toned out for the next run.